-Islamist group al Shabaab attack Kenya base used by Kenyan, U.S. forces
+Islamist militant group al Shabaab attacks Kenya base used by Kenyan, U.S. forces

 NAIROBI (Reuters) - Somalia’s al Shabaab militant group attacked on Sunday a military base in Kenya used by both U.S. and Kenyan forces and published pictures of masked gunmen standing next to an aircraft in flames.

-U.S. Africa Command (AFRICOM) confirmed an attack on the Manda Bay Airfield in Lamu county, close to the Somali border.
-The Kenyan military said the attack was repelled and that four militants had been killed.
+U.S. Africa Command confirmed an attack on the Manda Bay Airfield in Lamu county, which is close to the Somali border.
+The Kenyan military said the attack had been repelled and that four militants had been killed.
 There were no immediate reports of Kenyan or U.S. casualties.

-“Seven aircraft and three military vehicles were destroyed in the attack,” al Shabaab said in a statement in which it claimed responsibility for the assault.
+An independent investigator matched the pictures published by the group with satellite imagery to an airfield just outside the base used by military aircraft.
+There was no indication the militants had managed to enter the base.

-Major Karl Wiest from AFRICOM told Reuters less than 150 U.S. personnel were at the base, where they provide training and counter terrorism support to East African partners.
+The attack that began before dawn lasted around four hours, witnesses and military sources told Reuters.

-“Initial reports reflect damage to infrastructure and equipment.
-An accountability of personnel assessment is underway,” AFRICOM said in a press release.
+“Seven aircraft and three military vehicles were destroyed in the attack,” al Shabaab said in a statement.

-The assault that began before dawn lasted around four hours, witnesses and military sources told Reuters.
+The al Qaeda-affiliated jihadist al Shabaab immediately claimed responsibility for the assault in Lamu county on Kenya’s Indian Ocean coast, to Somalia.

-Kenyan military spokesman Colonel Paul Njuguna said the base was now secure.
+Kenyan military spokesman Colonel Paul Njuguna said the base was now secure and that at least four militants were killed in the attack.

 “This morning at around 5:30 am an attempt was made to breach security at Manda Air Strip.
 The attempted breach was successfully repulsed,” he said.